eyadelfar/eyadelfar/README.md

 ### What I build

-- 🤖 LLM applications with retrieval, tools, memory, and workflow orchestration
+- **LLM applications** with retrieval, tools, memory, and workflow orchestration
-- 🔎 RAG systems for CRM intelligence, knowledge search, and decision support
+- **RAG systems** for CRM intelligence, knowledge search, and decision support
-- 🧠 Multi-agent systems for sales, reporting, and business automation
+- **Multi-agent systems** for sales, reporting, and business automation
-- 👁️ Computer vision and NLP pipelines with deployment-ready architecture
+- **Computer vision and NLP pipelines** with deployment-ready architecture
-- ⚙️ Data products that connect analytics, automation, and business impact
+- **Data products** that connect analytics, automation, and business impact

 <br clear="right" />